 Director Bob Clark had some fun with that final scene at the Chinese restaurant.
 No one told the actors that the servers were going to break out into song, so their reactions were all genuine.
 Melinda Dillon, who played Ralphie’s mom, can be seen laughing uncontrollably in the film.

 Jean Shepherd’s stories were deeply rooted in his hometown of Hammond, Indiana, during the 1940s, so director Bob Clark wanted to ensure that the movie closely resembled that setting.
 He sent his location scouts to twenty cities before deciding on Cleveland, Ohio, as the perfect place.
-The film was also partially shot in Toronto, Ontario.
+Parts of the film were also shot in Toronto, Ontario.